 Also on the ballot this year were Dr. Michael Baltutis (Religious Studies) and Dr. Jennifer Considine (Communication).

-Dr. McFadden retired from UW Oshkosh in Spring 2012 and is greatly missed.
+Dr. McFadden retired from UW Oshkosh in Spring 2012.

 2010 - Dr. Don Dingledine

 The winner of the 2010 Honors Outstanding Teaching Award was Dr. Don Dingledine of the Department of English.